simonplhak/copas/README.md

     timeout: optional <int>
 ```

+### Further configuration

+Project offers setting optional environmental variables to configure the game.

+- `LOG_DIR`: location where will be stored log file
+- `EVENTS_FILE`: where should template look for event.py file
+- `PRODUCTION`: if set to `true` it will run the app in production mode
+- `DEBUG`: if set to `true` it will run the app in debug mode
+- `CONFIG`: location where should template look for config file
+- `ROLE`: denoting that application should run under the master (`ROLE=master`)
+- `HTTP_PORT`: port where the app should run
+- `SERVICE_CHECK_INTERNAL`: interval in seconds for checking services
+- `PING_TIMEOUT`: timeout in seconds for checking agents state
+- `SNOOPY_LOG_FILE`: location where should be stored snoopy log file
+- `CTFD_PORT`: port where CTFd should run

 ## Events

 In the CoPAS gaming scenario, 'events' enhance the training experience by adding dynamism and engagement.
 These events